-Sovereignty is the inherent and independent right to govern oneself.
-In the United States, only the people – not the government – have the right to life, liberty, and property.
+Sovereignty is an inherent and independent right to govern oneself.
+In the United States, the government is seen as a sovereign state because it operates independently, without outside interference or influence from foreign powers.
+In the United States, only the people―not the government―have the right to life, liberty, and property.

-Often, sovereign citizens view themselves as fighting against the government and other forms of authority using paper terrorism harassment and intimidation tactics.
+Sovereign citizens view themselves as fighting against the government and other forms of authority, using paper terrorism harassment and intimidation tactics.

 Some of the supposed advantages of being a sovereign citizen are:

 - Immunity to law, including statutory, civil, and vehicle codes

 - Being able to dismiss anything in the area of legal business

 - Not having to pay traffic tickets